Robin Reed (biologist)

 Robin Elizabeth Reed (August 1, 1956 – July 23, 2022) was an American professor of cell biology at the Harvard Medical School.
 Her research considered the molecular mechanisms that underpin neurodegenerative disease.

 Early life and education

 Reed was born on August 1, 1956, in Akron, Ohio, to Nancy Nobel Reed and Lawrence Andrew Reed.
 She was an equestrian, taking part in both dressage and show jumping.
 Reed was an undergraduate at Hiram College in Ohio, where she majored in biology.
 She joined Yale University as a technician, where she took advanced science courses to prepare herself for doctoral research there.
-For her PhD, she worked in the laboratory of Sidney Altman and was the first to clone and sequence the RNA gene.
-Altman acknowledged her contributions to science in his Nobel Prize lecture.
+For her PhD, she worked in the laboratory of Sidney Altman and was the first to clone and sequence the gene encoding the RNA subunit of RNase P. Altman acknowledged her contributions to science in his Nobel Prize lecture.

 Reed moved to Harvard University for postdoctoral research, where she started working on pre-RNA splicing with Tom Maniatis.
 Reed characterized the branchpoint sequence in mammalian introns.
 She also demonstrated that exon sequences affect the splicing site choice.